anonymous-347395/Tail-GNN/README.md

-# Tail-GNN
-we provide the implementaion of Tail-GNN model:
-Tail-GNN: Tail-Node Graph Neural Networks
+# Tail-GNN: Tail-Node Graph Neural Networks
+We provide the implementaion of Tail-GNN model.

 The repository is organised as follows:
 - dataset/: contains 3 benchmark datasets: squirrel, actor, cs-citation.
 Extract dataset before use